 About ASHAKI ANTOINE

-In Officer Antoine’s sixteen years of service as a Correction Officer, she has earned great respect from her peers.
-They have entrusted her with their issues, problems and concerns, and rely upon her advice and wisdom in making decisions.
+In December 2022, Ashaki was appointed to her newest position, COBA’S Third Vice President.
+In Ashaki's 18 years of service as a Correction Officer, she has earned great respect from her peers.
+They have entrusted her with their issues, problems, and concerns, and rely upon her advice and wisdom in making decisions.
 She leaves no stone unturned in resolving issues for the officers she represents.
-Her commitment, undeniable dedication, and hard work are recognized by all.
+Her commitment, undeniable dedication, and tireless work ethic are recognized by all.

 Ashaki represents the islands of Trinidad and Tobago.
 As a member, she actively supports and passionately advocates for the American Cancer Society and all fraternal organizations.